Accommodation, Travel, and Conference Expense Policies

 You are strongly encouraged to live and learn in the community to optimize your experience, however, there may be situations when commuting is the necessary choice.
 When making this decision, please consider call schedules, weather and travel time.

 Learners who do not choose to live in temporary housing in the community, may qualify for travel reimbursement to support daily commute up to a maximum of $400.00 per 4-week rotation block.
+All distances are calculated using the shortest route identified on Google Maps based on your Academic Home Base/Teaching Site or your registered home address, whichever distance is shorter.

 Step 3.
 Submit your funding request

 Family Medicine Residents must complete their mileage reimbursement claim through MyFM.
 Following the completion of each block (blocks 1 -13), complete the Travel Expense Claim Form in MyFM for reimbursement.
 Indicate under "Comment" section if you commuted daily or if the claim is for one round trip.
 Only forms with complete information will be processed.
 Travel expense claims will be processed at the end of each block.
-Cheques are issued by The University of Western Ontario and can take up to six weeks to process.
+Cheques are issued by Western University and can take up to six weeks to process.
 Cheques will be mailed to the address on the PGME database.
 All claims for Department of Family Medicine funding must be submitted within 60 days of the final day of the rotation.
 Claims that are submitted late will not be processed.

-Accommodation organized by the learner reimbursement
+Accommodation reimbursement (organized by the learner)

 • Learner’s name

-• Address of accommodations
+• Name and address of accommodations

 • Dates of occupancy

-• Amount and method paid
+• Amount and method of payment

-• Name and signature of the landlord
+• Landlord’s name and signature

-Travel expense claims will be processed once a month.
-Cheques are issued by The University of Western Ontario and can take up to six weeks to process.
-Cheques will be mailed to the address on the PGME database.
 All claims for Department of Family Medicine funding must be submitted within 60 days of the final day of the rotation.
 Claims that are submitted late will not be processed.

 Accommodation and Mileage for Core Academic Teaching Programs